cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/FCSDKUI.md

 }
 ```
-So what coordinator is going to do for us is let us access the parent class which is **CommunicationViewControllerRepresentable** that parent is going to have our **ACBClientCall** object on it where our **previewView** Object exists in FCSDK.
+So what coordinator is going to do for us is let us access the parent class which is **CommunicationViewControllerRepresentable** that parent is going to have our **ACBClientCall** Object on it where our **previewView** Object exists in FCSDK.
 We also need to write a custom protocol to pass our views from UIKit to its parent.
 So let's implement that logic.

 ```swift
 @Binding var fcsdkCall: FCSDKCall?